zingeroff/Restaurant_Sales_Analysis/README.md

 - **Data Cleaning & Integrity**: Ensure all references (client IDs, menu item IDs) are consistent.
 - **Exploratory Analysis**: Uncover initial patterns of daily revenue, top items, daily/weekly sales trends and average order value(AOV).
 - **Advanced Analytics**: Profit calculations by menu category and overal.
-Customer behavior such as RFM (Recency, Frequency, Monetary), cohort analysis and referral source.
+Customer behavior such as RFM (Recency, Frequency, Monetary), CLV and referral source.

 ## How to Use